dowjones/opensearch-blog/BLOG.md

 ##### Step 3 : OpenTelemetry Gateway

-The open telemetry agent forward the telemetry data to an open telemetry collector gateway.
-A Gateway cluster runs as a standalone service and can offer advanced capabilities over the Agent including tail-based sampling, which is how we will be sampling traces in this setup.
+The open telemetry agent forward the telemetry data to an opentelemetry collector gateway.
+A Gateway cluster runs as a standalone service and offers advanced capabilities over the agent, including tail-based sampling.
 In addition, a Gateway cluster can limit the number of egress points required to send data as well as consolidate API token management.
-Each Collector instance in a Gateway cluster operates independently so it is easy to scale the architecture based on performance needs with a simple load balancer.
-We will deploy gateway as a kubernetes deployment type.
+Each collector instance in a Gateway cluster operates independently so it can be scaled with a simple load balancer.
+We will deploy gateway as a kubernetes [deployment type](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-K8s deployments are highly elastic, and can be automatically scaled up and down via Horizontal Pod Autoscale depending on the amount of traces flowing through the pipeline.
+K8s deployments are highly elastic and can be automatically scaled up and down via Horizontal Pod Autoscale depending on the amount of traces flowing through the pipeline.

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/tracing_step2.png" align="center">

-Besides high availability, the agent-gateway architecture, also allows us to use [Tail Sampling Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md) more organically with this setup.
+The agent-gateway architecture also allows us to use [Tail Sampling Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md) with more availability in this setup.
 Tail Sampling Processor enables us to make more intelligent choices when it comes to sampling traces.
-This is especially true for latency measurements, which can only be measured after they’re complete.
-Since the collector sits at the end of the the pipeline and has a complete picture of a distributed trace, sampling determinations are made in open telemetry collectors which decides to sample based on isolated, independent portions of the trace data.
+This is especially true for latency measurements, which can only be measured after they are complete.
+Since the collector sits at the end of the pipeline and has a complete picture of the distributed trace, sampling determinations are made in open telemetry collector to sample based on isolated, independent portions of the trace data.

 Today, this processor only works with a single instance of the collector.
-The workaround is to utilize [Trace ID aware load balancing](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/loadbalancingexporter/README.md) to support multiple collector instances which works much better than a single instance of collector acting as a single point of failure.
+The workaround is to utilize [Trace ID aware load balancing](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/loadbalancingexporter/README.md) to support multiple collector instances and avoid a single point of failure.
 This load balancer exporter is added to the agent configuration.
-It is responsible for consistently exporting spans and logs belonging to the same trace to the same backend gateway collector so we can do tail based sampling.
+It is responsible for consistently exporting spans and logs belonging to a trace to the same backend gateway collector for tail based sampling.

 ##### Filtering traces for tail based sampling

 We will use a combination of filters to sample the traces.
-The filters for tail sampling are positive selections so if a trace is caught by any of the filter it will be sampled; Alternatively if no filter catches a trace, then it will not be sampled.
+The filters for tail sampling are positive selections only, so if a trace is caught by any of the filter it will be sampled; Alternatively, if no filter catches a trace, then it will not be sampled.
 The filters for tail based sampling can be chained together to get the desired effect:

 - **latency**: Sample based on the duration of the trace.
 The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
 - **probabilistic**: Sample a percentage of traces.